 Wildlife encounters are far more limited when it comes to glamping, and they usually happen on your own terms.
 However, it is always advised to be kind and respectful toward their natural habitat and act civil around them, even if you’re separated by a fence.
 Remember, you are their guest, and not the other way around.

-- What Is Glamping – Ultimate Guide to the Latest Camping Fad - Discover what is glamping, what is the difference between glamping and clamping, the history of glamping, and the different types of accommodations.
+- What Is Glamping?
+The Ultimate Guide to Luxury Travel - Discover what is glamping, what is the difference between glamping and clamping, the history of glamping, and the different types of accommodations.

 As you can see, there’s plenty of differences between camping and glamping.
 In fact, glamping can hardly be considered camping anymore, especially when looking at all the fresh and innovative places out there that offer this type of experience.